-The European Commission has extended most forthcoming call deadlines.
-The situation changes frequently, therefore applicants intending to submit to an upcoming Horizon 2020 call should check the Funding & Tenders Portal if their call deadline has been extended - you can check this under the 'Topic updates' section of your specific call topic or on the extended call deadlines list.
+Applicants intending to submit to an upcoming Horizon 2020 call should check the Funding & Tenders Portal if their call deadline has been extended - you can check this under the 'Topic updates' section of your specific call topic or on the extended call deadlines list.

 Current grant holders

 For projects where COVID-19 is having an impact on the implementation of projects, the project coordinator (or PI for individual grants) should contact their EC project officer to discuss further (this can be done through the communications tab on the project's page on the Funding and Tenders portal).
 Grant holders should also contact their RES EU contracts manager for further support.
 Projects are advised to keep full and clear records of the impact of COVID-19.